AdminAstha01/CQ/README.md

 ## Future Game Features
 -	“Land” Spaceship NFT: Bounty Hunter Base of Operation, bonus upgrade from your own “base”
--	“Reputation”: Only Bounty Hunter with stellar reputation can withdraw $TOKEN produced from their journey.
+-	“Reputation”: Only Bounty Hunter with stellar reputation can withdraw $CQUAD produced from their journey.
 -	High level Equipment Minting to NFT: Once an equipment reaches “+20” status, the player can decide to mint that equipment to become an NFT.
 -	High level Characters Minting to NFT: Once the character reaches Level 60, the player can decide to mint their character to become an NFT.